TRASAL/frbpoppy/docs/documentation.rst

 ***************
 Where to start?
 ***************
-Either browse through the basic modules down below, or browse through the :ref:`modindex`
+Either browse through the basic modules down below, or browse through the :ref:`modindex`.

 ===========
 Do populate